aym-frikha/kafka-broker-charm/README.md

 There is no checks for versions, so a downgrade is also possible.

-The upgrade action will trigger a restart of the application.
+The upgrade action will trigger an immediate restart of the application.

-ATTENTION: Confluent package upgrades is still experimental.